FRIDM636/C-_Examples/README.md

 # Cpp_Examples
-Some C++ examples to get familiar with OOP and STL
+Some C++ examples to get familiar with OOP and STL (Original Course Cpp By exapmles from Packt).

 ## Vectors.cc
 An illustration to the vector container and how it might be used.